Wilbur Mills: Scandal, alcoholism, recovery and retirement

 Mills was involved in a traffic incident in Washington, D.C. at 2 a.m. on October 7, 1974.
 U.S. Park Police stopped his car late at night because his driver had not activated the vehicle's headlights.
 Mills was intoxicated, and his face was injured following a scuffle with Annabelle Battistella, better known as Fanne Foxe, a stripper from Argentina.
 When police approached the car, Foxe leapt from the vehicle and jumped into the nearby Tidal Basin.
-She was taken to St. Elizabeth's Mental Hospital for treatment.
+She was taken to St. Elizabeths Hospital, a psychiatric facility, for treatment.
 The Park Police took Mills to his home.
 Despite the scandal, Mills was re-elected in November 1974 in a heavily Democratic year with nearly 60% of the vote, defeating Republican Judy Petty.
-On November 30, 1974, Mills, seemingly drunk, was accompanied by Eduardo Battestella, Fanne Foxe's husband, onstage at The Pilgrim Theatre in Boston, where Foxe was performing.
+On November 30, 1974, Mills, seemingly drunk, was accompanied by Eduardo Battistella, Fanne Foxe's husband, onstage at The Pilgrim Theatre in Boston, where Foxe was performing.
 He held a press conference from Foxe's dressing room.
-Mills stepped down from his chairmanship of the Ways and Means Committee, acknowledged his alcoholism, joined Alcoholics Anonymous, and checked himself into the Palm Beach Institute in West Palm Beach, Florida for two months, where he was joined in treatment by Mrs. Mills.
+Mills stepped down from his chairmanship of the Ways and Means Committee, acknowledged his alcoholism, joined Alcoholics Anonymous, and checked himself in to the Palm Beach Institute in West Palm Beach, Florida for two months, where he was joined in treatment by Mrs. Mills.
 Mills chose not to run for re-election in 1976, and to continue to devote himself to his recovery and his work with other alcoholics in public office.
 He was succeeded by a family friend, Democrat Jim Guy Tucker.
-Thereafter, Mills practiced tax law at the prestigious Shea and Gould Law Firm of New York's Washington Office, until he retired in 1991 and moved back to Arkansas to work on the continued development including a new campus of the Wilbur D. Mills Treatment Center for Alcoholism, the University of Arkansas for Medical Sciences's Wilbur D. Mills Endowed Chairs on Alcoholism and Drug Abuse, and the Masonic Grand Lodge's capital fundraising campaign.
+Thereafter, Mills practiced tax law at the Washington office of the prestigious New York law firm Shea and Gould until he retired in 1991.
+He moved back to Arkansas to work on the continued development, including a new campus, of the Wilbur D. Mills Treatment Center for Alcoholism, the University of Arkansas for Medical Sciences's Wilbur D. Mills Endowed Chairs on Alcoholism and Drug Abuse, and the Masonic Grand Lodge's capital fundraising campaign.

 Mills died in Searcy, Arkansas in 1992.
 He is interred at Kensett Cemetery in Kensett, Arkansas.